Lipoedema on the legs: This is how a healthy diet can help-breakinglatest.news-Breaking Latest News

 Health: Lipoedema on the legs: This is how a healthy diet can help

 Proper nutrition plays an important role in the treatment of lipoedema.
-Yasmin Flohr, nutritionist and fitness trainer, is affected by the fat distribution disorder herself and answers the most important questions about the topic.
+Yasmin Flohr, nutritionist and fitness trainer, is affected by the fat distribution disorder herself and provides answers to the most important questions on the subject.

 What foods should be avoided with lipedema?